-- Athletic wear, workout pants, yoga pants, sweatpants, leggings, overalls, or any "stretchy" type material, skin-tight pants, etc.
+- Athletic wear, workout pants, yoga pants, sweatpants, leggings, overalls, or any "stretchy" type material, skin-tight pants, etc. Shorts/pants that do not have front and back pockets, with splits on the sides for ease of movement are considered athletic.

 - Leather or faux leather pants.

-- Fish net-type stockings.
+- Fishnet-type stockings.